silversunseven/AWS/CloudPractitionerEssentials.md

 3- Continue to manage the instances while your application is running.

 If you are only interested in the Application part, and dont want to manage the infra this is [Serverless Compute Infra](#serverless-compute-infra).

+## Benefits
+1- Trade fixed expense for variable expence.
+(Use what you consume)

+2- Economies of scale (Many users = lower pay as you go prices)

+3- Stop guessing about capacity needs (dynamic scalling)

+4- Increase speed & agility (Quick to innovate)

+5- Focus on your business, not hardware (

 ### 2.1.
 Instances
 **General Pupose** : General purpose instances provide a balance of compute, memory, and networking resources.
 This instance family would not be the best choice for the application in this scenario.
 Compute optimized instances are more well suited for batch processing workloads than general purpose instances.